National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Marine Mammal Occurrence and Take Calculation and Estimation

 In this section we provide the information about the presence, density, or group dynamics of marine mammals that will inform the take calculations.
-Take by Level B harassment is authorized and summarized in Table 5.
+Take by Level B harassment is proposed for authorization and summarized in Table 6.

 Here we describe how the information provided above is brought together to produce a quantitative take estimate.

 Merkel and Associates (2019) conducted three marine mammal surveys of the breakwater in 2018 as part of the preparation for this project.
 The surveys were in June, July and September.
 The focus was on other taxa besides marine mammals.
 Their most detailed marine mammal survey was in June when pinnipeds were identified to species level.
 They identified California sea lions and Steller sea lions hauled out on the breakwater, with 94 percent of the animals being California sea lions.
 Greater densities of pinnipeds were observed hauled out at the south eastern end of the breakwater, and the greatest densities were consistently observed at the most seaward end of the breakwater.